Ever notice that your stock levels don’t match your records?

 Failing to track physical inventory levels can result in carrying too much (or not enough) inventory, which has the potential to cause budgeting issues.

-As of May 2020, The United States Census Bureau found that the average retail business had $1.34 worth of inventory for every $1 in sales.
+As of April 2023, the United States Census Bureau found that the average retail business had $1.39 worth of inventory for every $1 in sales.

-The discrepancy between inventory on hand and demand for that inventory (otherwise known as overstocking) has led to more than $300 billion in markdowns.
+The discrepancy between inventory on hand and demand for that inventory (otherwise known as overstocking) can lead to markdowns.
 While discounting has its uses, discounting at scale results in lost revenue as a result of lower-than-expected margins on each sale.

 With a good inventory management system and warehouse management system, you can keep an eye on inventory turnover more easily.
 By doing that, you can invest enough in inventory to meet demand without overstocking or understocking.